Moonmoonji/Moonmoonji/README.md

 - 👋
-- 👀
+- 👀 Interested in Deep learning, Anomaly Detection, Fault Detect and Classification
-- 📫 How to reach me e-mail to 123jennifer@naver.com
+- 📫 How to reach me e-mail to 123jennifer@korea.ac.kr

 <!---
 Moonmoonji/Moonmoonji is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.